hamelsmu/notes/docs/k8s/index.md

 ---
-title: Why Should Data Scientists Study Kubernetes?
+title: Why Should Data Scientists Learn Kubernetes?
 description: Learning Kubefrnetes basics can give you an unreasonable competitive advantage as a data scientist and unblock your teams.
 image: https://user-images.githubusercontent.com/1483922/207669622-c20b0c6c-5721-473c-ba03-b831000ef0a8.jpeg
 ---